VIVID: Human-AI Collaborative Authoring of Vicarious Dialogues from Lecture Videos

 Thus, research has employed a Conversational Agent (CA) ~\cite{ruan2019quizbot,fast2018iris,grossman2019mathbot,wambsganss2021arguetutor,lee2021curiosity} to simulate interactions between a virtual tutor and tutee for supporting vicarious learners in video-based learning.
-For instance, Nugraha et al. ~\cite{nugraha2020tool} explored how a CA in the role of a tutee to Massive Open Online Course (MOOC) videos could enhance the vicarious learners' learning experience.
+For instance, Nugraha et al. ~\cite{nugraha2020tool} explored how a CA in the role of a tutee to Massive Open Online Course (MOOC) videos could enhance the vicarious learners' learning experiences.
 Similarly, Tanprasert et al. ~\cite{tanprasert2022authoring} implemented vicarious interaction in MOOCs as if participating in a Zoom class.
 To do this, they added scripted vicarious dialogues between virtual learners and an instructor to a lecture video in a chat format.
 These studies showed learners preferred dialogue-like lecture videos with CAs that mimic vicarious interactions over monologue lecture videos.
 This type of interpersonal interaction positively impacted vicarious learners' engagement.

-However, it's worth noting that these studies employed manually crafted dialogues of assumed equal quality even though the quality of such dialogues can significantly influence learner engagement and outcomes~\cite{paladines2020systematic}.
-Furthermore, there is limited research on designing high-quality educational dialogues to facilitate vicarious learning in video-based contexts.
-Consequently, we aim to fill this research gap by developing guidelines for creating high-quality educational dialogues promoting effective vicarious learning experiences~\cite{tanprasert2023scripted}.
+However, it's important to note that these studies employed manually crafted dialogues of assumed equal quality even though the quality of dialogues can significantly influence learner engagement and outcomes~\cite{paladines2020systematic}.
+Furthermore, there is limited research on designing high-quality educational dialogues to facilitate vicarious learning in video-based learning contexts.
+Consequently, we aim to fill this research gap by developing guidelines for creating high-quality educational dialogues that can promote effective vicarious learning experiences~\cite{tanprasert2023scripted}.